 Step 1:Connect your iPhone device to the computer

-Step 2: Select Type of Files You want to Backup
+Step 2: Select the Type of Files You want to Backup

 Please wait for a few minutes for the whole backup process to finish.
-All the photos in your iPhone will be displayed as shown below.
+All the photos on your iPhone will be displayed as shown below.

 Step 3: Export or restore selected backup photos